This page contains useful information about our hybrid remote learning offer.

 What happens if the class teacher has a positive test and is therefore ill?

 If the class teacher tests positive, and therefore the class bubble shuts down, remote learning will start.
-However it may look different to what you are used or expecting to as a different teacher will step in to set the work whilst your child's teacher recovers.
+However it may look different to what you are used or expecting to as a different teacher may step in to set the work if your child's teacher is ill.